 How the Democratic State Committee races work

-These races do not use ranked-choice voting — just pick your candidates.
+These races did not use ranked-choice voting — voters simply picked their candidates.

-The races are divided by gender.
-Here's who you can vote for:
+The races were divided by gender.
+Here's who was on the ballot:

 - 1 National Committeewoman and 1 National Committeeman

-- Up to 7 At-Large Committeewomen and up to 7 At-Large Committeemen
+- 7 At-Large Committeewomen and 7 At-Large Committeemen

 - 2 Ward Committeewomen and 2 Ward Committeemen from your ward

-That means you can vote for multiple candidates in each race — make sure you fill out all of them.
-A ballot that only has one or two names checked is leaving votes on the table.
+Voters could choose multiple candidates in each race, and we asked supporters to fill out all of them — a ballot with only one or two names checked left votes on the table.

 Who's on the Free DC Slate?